Managing Maintenance

 - Click Update Maintenance.

-Tip: After completing a service, update the Start value to the current odometer reading or engine hours.
+Tip: After completing a service, update the Start value to the current reading (odometer, engine hours, etc.).

 Deleting a Maintenance Record